transdigiware/blockchain/howto/ibp-console-join-network.md

   {: caption="Table 6.
 Check your Wallet" caption-side="bottom"}

 For more information about MSPs, see [managing organizations](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations).

-Exporting your organization admin identity is important because you are responsible for managing and securing these certificates.
-{:important}

 ### Creating a peer
 {: #ibp-console-join-network-peer-create}